What is 8D Problem Solving? Complete Guide For 2025

 6D – Implement Corrective action

-After 9 hrs the machine was continuously tested and as a result, it is found that there were no scratches, and cars were washed from the center there were no new reports regarding the scratches.
+After 9 hrs the machine was continuously tested and as a result, it was found that there were no scratches, and cars were washed from the center there were no new reports regarding the scratches.

 7D – Prevention for the future